 Using match layer tool

 After you activate this tool, select objects that you want to move.
 After you finish with the selection, press [enter].
-Select an object on a layer you want as reference.
+Select an object on a layer you want as a reference.

 For command line junkie, type LAYMCH to activate this tool.